2026-09-SDS293/SDS293_lectures/README.md

 - Lecture: DBSCAN clustering
 - Example build-up of agglomerative clustering dendrogram tree using animals example from Lec02-1 (refer to handout)
 - Lab: Will be part of HW3 assigned this Thursday.
+  - Go over concept of a "search grid"

 ## Lec 02-2 - Thu 9/17: Continue Lec 02-1